Chart Color Schemes

 Parkwood was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Parkwood's population was found to be more linguistically diverse than most local markets, with 17.9% speaking a language other than English at home as of the latest data.
 Additionally, 33.3% were born overseas.
-Christianity was the predominant religion in Parkwood, comprising 47.2% of its population.
+Christianity was the predominant religion in Parkwood, accounting for 47.2% of its population.

 Frequently Asked Questions - Diversity